Chamber approves Social Gas aid for low-income families

-On Wednesday, 29, the proposal for the Gas Social aid to subsidize the price of cooking gas for low-income families was approved by the Chamber of Deputies.
+The proposal for the Gás Social aid, which aims to subsidize the price of cooking gas for low-income families, was approved by the Chamber of Deputies last Wednesday, 29.

 The matter is still going to be analyzed by the Senate, but it provides that the Ministry of Citizenship will have 60 days to regulate the criteria and define issues such as which families will be covered, the frequency of the benefit, the operation, and the form of payment, since installments cannot exceed 60 days apart.
 The Executive Branch will be authorized to pay the aid directly to beneficiary families in the form of income transfer.